 If you’re in the mood for fish, I’ve got lots of yummy recipes you can try!

 You can’t go wrong with flaky Oven Baked Salmon or Dijon Mustard Salmon.
-My Brazilian Fish Stew is always a winner and so is this Garlic Butter Halibut Fish or Garlic Butter Cod.
+My Brazilian Fish Stew is always a winner, and so is this Garlic Butter Halibut Fish or Garlic Butter Cod.

 - Extra virgin olive oil — Avocado oil will also work great!

 - Seasonings — I like to keep things simple with salt and black pepper.
+But of course, you can add some paprika, red pepper flakes, cayenne pepper, and other kinds of spices you prefer.

 Heat olive oil: